andreaguerr/andreaguerr.github.io/index.md

 A (very incomplete) list of directions I find exciting today:

--
+- Bootstrap applications to QCD
 - Non-perturbative bounds on total cross sections for fermions
-- Bootstrap Quantum Mechanics
+- Bootstrap Quantum Mechanics and Matrix Models
-- Constraints on higher-derivative corrections $D^4 R^4, D^6 R^4,\dots$ from unitarity
+- Constraints on higher-derivative corrections to supergravity $D^4 R^4, D^6 R^4,\dots$ from unitarity

 See: 👉 [Open Questions](open-questions.md)